hychen/ke-e/README.md

 - constant — produce a contant value.
 - elements — produce one of the given values.
+- frequency - Choose one of the given arbitraries, with a weighted random distribution.
 - suchThat — produce a value that satisfies a predicate.
 - oneOf — randomly uses one of the given generators.
 - maybe - produce a value or null.